 Professor Carol Brayne is Professor of Public Health Medicine in the Department of Public Health and Primary Care in the University of Cambridge.
 She is Director of the Cambridge Institute of Public Health.
-Her research focuses on Public Health, Ageing and the Brain.
+Her research focuses on the public health of ageing.

 She graduated in medicine from the Royal Free Hospital School of Medicine, University of London and went on to train in general medicine.
 After gaining membership she moved on to training in epidemiology with a Training Fellowship with the Medical Research Council.
 The research area for this Fellowship was ageing and dementia.